basdirks/dragonfly/README.md

 # Dragonfly

 Dragonfly is a toy DSL that explores ways to describe the structure of full-stack web applications.
-It is not meant to be used in production.
+You should not use it in production.

 # Entities

-An application consist of:
+An application consists of:

 - types: the structure of data,
 - models: the structure of an entity,